-- ii.
-Principle 2: The pharmacy residency program will provide an exemplary environment conducive to resident learning. - iii.
-Principle 3: The resident will be committed to attaining the program's educational goals and objectives and will support the organization's mission and values. - iv.
+- i.
+Principle 1: The resident will be a pharmacist committed to attaining professional competence beyond entry-level practice. - ii.
+Principle 2: The pharmacy residency program will provide an exemplary environment conducive to resident learning. - Principle 3: The resident will be committed to attaining the program's educational goals and objectives and will support the organization's mission and values. - iv.
 Principle 4: The resident's training will be designed, conducted, and evaluated using a systems-based approach. - V. Principle 5: The RPD and most preceptors will be professionally and educationally qualified pharmacists.
-Some preceptors may be non-pharmacists who are content matter experts.
-The RPD and all preceptors must be committed to providing effective training of residents. - Vi.
+Some preceptors may be non-pharmacists who are content

+- matter experts.
+The RPD and all preceptors must be committed to providing effective training of residents. - VI.
 Principle 6: The organization conducting the residency will meet accreditation standards, regulatory requirements, and other nationally applicable standards and will have sufficient resources to achieve the purposes of the residency program. - vii.
 Principle 7: The practice environment will be organized effectively and will deliver comprehensive, safe, and effective services.